 2. Exterminators Choice Vehicle Defense Rodent Repellent Spray

-- Repel the most common types of mice and rats, preventing gnawing, nesting, and chewing in your vehicles and garage.
+- Rodent Repellent - Keep your vehicles safe and protected from unwanted visitors with Exterminators Choice Rodent Repellent Spray; it works great on most common types of mice and rats, preventing gnawing, nesting, and chewing in your cars

 Squirrels can make their way into your car and chew away at expensive wiring work.
 If you want to avoid such a tragic scenario, or if you suspect the presence of a squirrel in your vehicle, this repellent spray will help you keep unwanted visitors away from your ride.